dankmeme01/open-gdm-server/README.md

 A server for [Geometry Dash Multiplayer](https://github.com/AlizerUncaged/GDM-Windows), written in Rust and reverse engineered from scratch.

-The server does can be easily self-hosted, and does not implement VIP checks, VIP features like rainbow colors, or private rooms.
+The server can be easily self-hosted, and does not implement VIP checks, VIP features like rainbow colors, or private rooms.
 It also doesn't implement icon generation, and the `getIcon.php` endpoint acts as a proxy to the actual GDM server.

 However, it still allows you to host your own server and connect to it with a GDM client.
 Note that GDM does not officially support custom server endpoints, you will have to modify the source code and compile it yourself with the proper endpoints.